 - Joint pain, rash on your cheeks or arms that gets worse in the sun

-- Stomach pain, nausea, vomiting, loss of appetite, weight loss
+- Severe diarrhea that does not go away, stomach cramps or pain, nausea, vomiting, loss of appetite, weight loss

 If you notice these less serious side effects, talk with your doctor: